Past Speakers

 Maggie L. Harrer

-Maggie L. Harrer, a 2003 Graduate Fellow of Leadership New Jersey, is the founding president and current artistic director of the Oradell Arts and Business Coalition, which produces two annual arts festivals in Bergen County, New Jersey.
+Maggie L. Harrer, a producer, director and choreographer, is currently working in independent films.
+A 2003 Graduate Fellow of Leadership New Jersey, she was the founding president and former artistic director of the Oradell Arts and Business Coalition, which produces annual arts events and festivals in Bergen County, New Jersey.
 Harrer was nominated for a MacArthur Fellowship while running her own dance/theater company.
 She also directed Another World for NBC Television.
-In California, she produced The Johnny Grant Show at Universal Studios and developed and produced a series of educational film strips and television specials and works as a consultant for arts organizations, facilitating retreats and seminars on topics ranging from board development to mission identification.
-For many years, Herrar served as an on-site evaluator for the National Endowment for the Arts, and as the founding president for the Water Works Conservancy, Inc. led an eleven-year preservation battle to save the Historic Hackensack Water Co. site on Van Buskirk Island.
+In California, she produced The Johnny Grant Show at Universal Studios and developed and produced a series of educational film strips and television specials.
+She works as a consultant for arts organizations, facilitating retreats and seminars on topics ranging from board development to mission identification.
+For many years, Harrer served as an on-site evaluator for the National Endowment for the Arts, Opera America and several state arts organizations.
+She has produced CDs, published books, and as the founding president for the Water Works Conservancy, Inc. led an eleven-year preservation battle to save the Historic Hackensack Water Co. site on Van Buskirk Island.

 E. Michael Harrington